 UN News photo story reveals innovative ways illegal wildlife traffickers use to bypass controls in container shipping – the most common method of transporting their illicit merchandise from Africa to Asia.
 Source: UN News Image Credit: Pixabay

 Environmentalists fear the growth of demand for traditional Chinese medicine in Africa

 Environmentalists fear the potential growth of demand for traditional Chinese medicine could encourage poachers to go after endangered wildlife species such as rhinos.
 Source: VOA news Image Credit: Pexels.com

 A glimmer of hope for conservation of Sri Lanka’s pangolin

 The Indian pangolins, forming a small population in Sri Lanka have been threatened by hunting for bushmeat.
-Pangolin meat has a sought-after delicacy, believed to help several medical conditions.
-The developing trend of pangolins being captured for trafficking overseas impose a further threat on these shy animals.
-Having observed the lack of knowledge of the […]
+Pangolin meat is a sought-after delicacy, falsely believed to help several medical conditions.
+The developing trend of pangolins being captured for trafficking overseas imposes a further threat on these shy and vulnerable animals.
+Having observed the lack of […]

 April 27, 2022Climate, Ecosystems, GMFER’s Annual Events, GMFER’s Campaigns, GMFER’s Programs, Rhinos, Traditional Chinese Medicine, Wildlife

 How will Climate Change affect Nepal’s rhinos?